The Tarantula Is Big and Hairy But Not So Scary

 The Mexican red-kneed tarantula (Brachypelma smithi) is a terrestrial tarantula native to the deserts, scrublands and mountain ranges of Mexico.
 They are a large species and, like most tarantulas, have a long lifespan. ©fitopardo.com/Getty Images

-In the 1990 comedy-horror film "Arachnophobia," many spiders appear on screen, but the movie's main villain is a large, hairy bird-eating tarantula named The General, with a giant nest of babies and his numerous eyes on world domination.
-The General (sometimes played by real tarantula wearing prosthetics to make it look beefier, and sometimes played by an animatron) is about the size of a 6-week-old kitten and shrieks like a piglet.
-It's also extravagantly venomous and has the dramatic flair of the lead in a community theater production of "Hamlet."
+In the 1990 comedy-horror film "Arachnophobia," many large spiders appear on screen, but the movie's main villain is a large, hairy, bird-eating tarantula named The General, with a giant nest of babies and his numerous eyes on world domination.

 Advertisement

-Sure, some tarantulas are huge, but this ancient group of spiders vary in size — some are about the size of a quarter with their legs spread out and others, like the Goliath bird-eating tarantula (which rarely eats birds) can grow up to 4.75 inches (12 centimeters) with a leg span of up to 11 inches (28 centimeters).
-That's about as big as an arachnid can possibly get, owing to their heavy exoskeletons and limitations of their respiratory systems in today's atmosphere, which is less oxygen rich than the one in which their ancestors evolved.
+Some tarantulas are huge, but these ancient spiders come in all sorts of sizes.
+Some are about the size of a quarter with their legs spread; others, like the Goliath bird-eating tarantula (which rarely eats birds) can grow body length up to 4.75 inches (12 centimeters) with a leg span of up to 11 inches (28 centimeters).

 tarantula